SiddharthMundra123/cse15l-lab-reports/lab-5 tutorial.md

 * -name : this command is used to find files with a specific name
 * -exec rm -i {} \; : this command is used to delete a file with confirmation
 * -iname : this command is used to find files using their name while ignoring case
-* -size : this command allows you to search for files based on their size
+* -size : this command allows you to print files based on their size

 I found all of these on https://www.tecmint.com/35-practical-examples-of-linux-find-command/.
 Below are the examples of using these commands